 Tax Benefits | Section 80C deduction; tax-free after 5 years | Section 80C deduction; completely tax-free |

-Security | Dependent on employer & EPFO regulations | Government-backed, highly secure |
+Security | Dependent on the employer & EPFO regulations | Government-backed, highly secure |

-Premature Closure | Allowed under employment termination or specific reasons | Not allowed before maturity, except under special cases |
+Premature Closure | Allowed under employment termination or for specific reasons | Not allowed before maturity, except in special cases |

-Loan Facility | Loans available for housing, medical emergencies, and marriage | Loans available from 3rd to 6th financial year |
+Loan Facility | Loans are available for housing, medical emergencies, and marriage | Loans available from the 3rd to the 6th financial year |

-Investment Purpose | Invested in debt instruments ensuring security | Invested in government securities with low-risk |
+Investment Purpose | Invested in debt instruments, ensuring security | Invested in government securities with low risk |

 Portability | Can be transferred across jobs without affecting the continuity | Not portable across different financial institutions |

-Flexibility | Fixed contribution by employer and employee | Flexible investment within the set limits |
+Flexibility | Fixed contribution by the employer and the employee | Flexible investment within the set limits |

 Which One Should You Choose (EPF vs PPF)?